How To Break Through a Plateau

-I lied, I’m sorry but here me out.
+I lied, I’m sorry but hear me out.
 In order to understand why you hit a plateau, we’ve got to review the fundamentals.

 The goal is to build muscle and to be consistent with it.
-To do that, you were introduced to weight lifting.
+To do that, you started resistance training.

 Now, we get to the nitty-gritty portion.
-This is probably what you’ve been doing since day one and still doing.
+This is probably what you’ve been doing since day one.
 It makes sense because to build muscle, you have to keep lifting heavier weights in a hypertrophy-inducing rep range, right?

 It could be divided into two main categories.

 Frequency: Working with the same weight but increasing the volume of your work.
-In other words, increasing the reps, sets, both, or training a lagging muscle group twice or even three times per week.
+In other words, increasing the weekly reps or sets.

-Metabolic stress ensues when you put a muscle under continuous tension for an elongated amount of time (longer than what you would go for with progressive overload), hence, emphasizing the principle of Time Under Tension.
+Metabolic stress happens when you put a muscle under continuous muscle tension for long (longer than what you would go for with progressive overload), hence, emphasizing the principle of Time Under Tension.

 The goal of metabolic stress is to fatigue the muscle.
 It has been hypothesized that fatigue is another factor of hypertrophy just like mechanical overload and muscle damage.

-This strategy is widely used with athletes and athletic training.
+This strategy is widely used by athletes.
 It builds:

-endurance: using a lighter weight than what you'd usually go for a 12-rep set and going for, e.g, 20 reps.
+endurance: using a lighter weight than what you'd usually go for a 12-rep set and going for, e.g, 20 reps/until failure.

 power: Exploding on the concentric part of the movement as fast as you can with proper form and control.